MarDuo2022/MarDuo2022/README.md

 ## 📫 Contact Me
-You can reach me via email at [marisa.duong@hotmail.com](mailto: marisa.duong@hotmail.com) Connect with me on LinkedIn
+You can reach me via email at marisa.duong@hotmail.com.
+Connect with me on LinkedIn: https://www.linkedin.com/in/marisaduong

 ## 😄 Fun Fact